-a) a party
+a) a party;

-b) state authorities or local self-government bodies, except when there are no other appropriate premises within the territory of an electoral precinct for the conduct of polling according to this Law; a DEC shall make an appropriate decision c) police departments (except for PECs formed in exceptional cases).
+b) state authorities or local self-government bodies, except when there are no other appropriate premises within the territory of an electoral precinct for the conduct of polling according to this Law; a DEC shall make an appropriate decision;

+c) divisions of the police or the State Security Service of Georgia (except for PECs formed in exceptional cases).

-2^1 .
+$2^1$ .
 A party or the headquarters of a party/electoral bloc/initiative group of voters may not be located in the building where the election commission is located.